Sweet Hot Cedar Plank Oven Salmon Recipe

 Additional plank cooking ideas

 The technique of using wood planks for cooking is a great one to master.
-You can not only cook salmon but use plank cooking with chicken or beef or even duck and bison.
+You can not only cook salmon but use plank cooking with most fish.
+Plank cooking is fantastic for whole fish.
+It’s also a delicious and healthy cooking method for chicken or beef or even duck and bison.
 I also enjoy cedar-cooked veggies.

 And once you get the hang of plank cooking, don’t limit yourself to just cedar.
 There are many hardwoods suitable for this cooking method.
 Other popular hardwoods for cooking on the grill or in the oven include maple, hickory and cherry.